subsyncit/subsyncit/README.md

 The tests, when running, delete and recreate the `functionalTests` folder on the subversion server, and implement the subversion `fsfs.conf` settings changes, as detailed above.
 That is why they need to be run as `sudo`.

+You can change `all` to the name of a single test method to run, if you want to focus on one test.